-We are often asked how to set up a bonus scheme.
+Clients often ask us how to set up a bonus scheme.
 With staff recruitment and retention an issue across all industries, looking at ways to motivate and incentivise staff is essential.
 Here’s our guide to setting up a staff bonus scheme.

 Understand the rationale

 It’s key to understand what are you looking to achieve from the bonus scheme.
-Is this to reward the team as a whole for their efforts, to create a culture of collaborative working within the team, call out individual achievement, or to motivate the team to show certain behaviours?
+Would you like to reward the team as a whole for their efforts?
+Or perhaps to create a culture of collaborative working within the team.
+Maybe you want to call out an individual achievement, or motivate the team to show certain behaviours.

 At Bespoke HR we have a pot that depends on the amount of profit.
 It’s split evenly amongst the team and is pro-rata on the number of hours worked.
-The rationale is that we all contribute to the profit of the business regardless of our seniority or position.
+The rationale is that all members of the team will contribute to the profit of the business regardless of seniority or position.

 How to set up a bonus scheme: keep it simple